AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     3. Other incorrect mark commands to try: `mark`, `mark x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Adding a restaurant

-1. Adding a restaurant while the list is empty
+2. Marking a restaurant as not visited while all restaurants are being shown

-    * Prerequisites: List all restaurant using the `list` command.
-No restaurants in the list.
+    * Prerequisites: There must be at least one restaurant in the current directory.

-    1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fastfood` <br>
+    1. Test case: 'unmark 1' <br>
-       Expected: A new restaurant called McDonald's is added to the list, its phone number,address and tags are shown in the restaurant directory, the output box shows the corresponding details of the added restaurant aswell.
+       Expected: First restaurant is marked as not visited.
+Details of the unmarked restaurant shown in the status message.

+    2. Test case: 'unmark 0' <br>
+       Expected: No restaurant is marked as visited.
+Error details shown in the status message.

+    3. Other incorrect unmark commands to try: `unmark`, `unmark x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Rating a restaurant

 1. Rating an existing restaurant in the restaurant directory

-    * Prerequisites: List all restaurant using the `list` command.
-At least 1 restaurant in the list.
+    * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `rate 1 r/5` <br>
        Expected: The rating of the restaurant is updated to 5.
 The output box shows the corresponding details of the updated restaurant.

-### Tagging a restaurant

- 1. Tagging an existing restaurant in the restaurant directory

-    * Prerequisites: List all restaurant using the `list` command.
-At least 1 restaurant in the list.

-    1. Test case: `tag 1 t/halal` <br>
-       Expected: The tag of the restaurant is updated to halal.
-The output box shows the corresponding details of the updated restaurant.

-### Editing a restaurant

-1. Editing the details of an existing restaurant in the restaurant directory
+2. Removing a rating of an existing restaurant in the restaurant directory

-    * Prerequisites: List all restaurant using the `list` command.
-At least 1 restaurant in the list.
+    * Prerequisites: There must be at least one restaurant in the current directory.

-    1. Test case: `edit 1 hp/91234567` <br>
+    1. Test case: `unrate 1` (where 1st restaurant has an existing rating) <br>
-       Expected: The phone number of the restaurant is updated to 91234567.
-The output box shows the corresponding details of the updated restaurant.
+       Expected: The rating of the 1st restaurant in the restaurant directory is removed.

-    2. Test case: `edit 2 n/KFC` <br>
+    2. Test case: `unrate 1` (where 1st restaurant does not have an existing rating) <br>
-       Expected: The name of the restaurant is updated to KFC.
-The output box shows the corresponding details of the updated restaurant.
+       Expected: No rating is removed.
+Error message shown in the status message.

+    3. Test case: `unrate x` (where x is larger than the list size)<br>
+          Expected: No rating is removed.
+Error message indicates invalid index provided.